Spanish Wine Scholar™ Program, designed by Wine Scholar Guild

-Chapter Two - Green Spain
+Workshop 3: Chapter Two Green Spain

 Spain is normally associated with the production of red wine, but the four regions comprising Green Spain—Galicia, Cantabria, Asturias, and País Vasco—craft some of Spain’s most interesting and unique whites.
 Local grapes such as Albariño, Godello, Treixadura, and Hondarribi Zuri stand in the spotlight, with the exciting red variety, Mencía, moving ever closer to center stage.
 This dynamic region redefines the preconceptions of what Spain has to offer the global wine market.

-Chapter Five - The Ebro River Valley
+Workshop 3: Chapter Five - The Ebro River Valley

 The Ebro River Valley is the birthplace of Garnacha.
 Wine growing areas such as Navarra, Cariñena, Campo de Borja, and Calatayud are garnering international fame for what is done with this grape.
 The pure versatility of Garnacha has everyone talking.
 From rosés to old vine reds, from single varietal to blend, Garnacha has elevated itself from workhorse to thoroughbred.
 And the world is watching.
 The Ebro River Valley has also distinguished itself for its many Vinos de Pagos or single vineyard wines.
 This area is a hotspot for both tradition and trends.

-Chapter Six - Cataluña
+Workshop 4: Chapter Six - Cataluña

-Cataluña is home to cava, Spain’s traditional method sparkling wine.
+Cataluña is home to Cava, Spain’s traditional method sparkling wine.
 Utilizing local Macabeo, Xarel.lo, and Parellada grapes, Cataluña has put a very Spanish accent on this classic winemaking process.
-Did you know that the prototype of the gyropalette was developed here!
+Did you know that the prototype of the gyropalette was developed here?
 The cooperative concept was also given a brand-new image here!
 Dubbed “wine cathedrals” many are stunning examples of modernist architecture.
 In Cataluña, wine has always been elevated to art.

-Chapter Seven - The Central Mediterranean Coast
+Workshop 5: Chapter Seven - The Central Mediterranean Coast

 The Central Mediterranean Coast, occupying nearly half of Spain’s Mediterranean coast, is not only home to Spain’s national dish, paella, but to two underrated, local grapes quietly taking the world by storm—Monastrell and Bobal.
 Monastrell has been globe-trotting under the radar for a long time.
 Fondillón, a dessert wine crafted from this grape, is believed to have been the first wine to join Magellan as he circumnavigated the globe!
 Explore the legacy that is the Central Mediterranean Coast.

-Chapter Eight - The Meseta
+Workshop 5: Chapter Eight - The Meseta

 Castilla-La Mancha is the largest wine-producing region in the world!
 There are approximately 1,100,000 acres/450,000 hectares under vine which represents nearly one-half of Spain’s total vineyard area!
 Once known for bulk wine, this area is now home to more than half of Spain’s Vinos de Pago or single estate bottlings.
 These wines are creative and fresh expressions of an ancient land; they represent a vinous frontier that lies right beneath the feet.

-Chapter Nine - Andalucía
+Workshop 6: Chapter Nine - Andalucía

 The dazzlingly white limestone-rich soils of Andalucía have been given voice by the Palomino grape.
 The combination of sea and heat and sun have taken wine and elevated it into something that reflects the passage of time—in barrel under a film of surface yeast or in barrels via a complex fractionalized blending process known as the “solera.”
 These fortified wines bear the salty tang of their birthplace, the heat of their climate and the soul of a winemaking process that honors wine with a hauntingly beautiful patina of age.
 Discover sherry!

-Chapter Ten - The Islands
+Workshop 6: Chapter Ten - The Balaeric and Canary Islands

 The vines compete with the tourists as the consummate sun-worshipers of the Balearic and Canary Islands.
 Sunburn and wind burn are serious problems for human and grapevine alike!
 The islanders have developed some unique viticultural practices to block the westerlies, collect rainfall and trellis the vine.
 And the grapes they grow—Prensal, Listan Blanco, Callet, Manto Negro, and Listan Negro—are equally singular.
 Just as the islands themselves represent but a small fraction of the landmass below the waves, wine production is distinguished not by its volume but by its sizable sweep of character.